ChipCE/WiFiMan/README.md

 Enable Debug port in Arduino IDE (Tools > Debug port)

 ### How to reconfig esp8266 after connected to AP?
-There are 2 way to reconfig ESP8266 after connected to Access Point.Use rebootToApMode() or .forceApMode().
+There are 4 way to reconfig ESP8266 after connected to Access Point.
+- .deleteConfig()
+Delete saved config will force esp8266 into config mode.
+This function must be called before .start().
 - .forceApMode()
-This method force WiFiMan to skip auto-connect and go straight to Config mode.forceApMode() must be called before .start() called.
+Force esp8266 into config mode.
+This function is same as deleteConfig(), but will not delete saved config.
+This function must be called before .start().
+- .setConfigPin(int pinNumber)
+Set auto-connect interrupt pin.
+Pull this pin down for more than 500ms will skip auto-connect process(only works when device trying to connec to AP using saved config).
+This function must be called before wman.start()
 - rebootToApMode()
 Reboot esp8266 and go to config mode.This method is not a member of WiFiMan class and can be called anywhere even when WiFiMan is out of scoop.
 Caution : rebootToApMode use ESP.restart() to reboot the device .
 ESP.restart() may cause ESP8266 to crash at the first restart after serial flashing.For more information , please check [ESP8266 Issues](https://github.com/esp8266/Arduino/issues/1722)